RESOStandards/web-api-commander/doc/Docker.md

 $ docker build -t web-api-commander .
 ```

-The usage for the docker container is the same for `web-api-commander.jar` presented above.
+Once the container is built, you can see available tasks using the following command:

 ```
 $ docker run -it web-api-commander --help